7/7/22

 your teeth stains are going to call you out on

-what’s up with your teeth unless you go the
+with your teeth unless you go the

 extra mile for a bright, healthy smile.